Download the tournament guide book for the 2018 BCAPL World Championships

 Formerly BCAPL Nationals, it’s been called “the greatest pool tournament in the world.”
 Staged mid to late July at the Rio (one week after the World Series of Poker Main Event completes there), the venue is Las Vegas’ only all-suite hotel and casino.
 The event accommodates the most popular pool games (8 Ball, 9 Ball, 10 Ball, etc.) in a variety of formats (singles, doubles, teams).
 Events are catered to a broad range of skill levels.
 The competition is played on over 300 Diamond 7-foot tables.
 The tournament boards are interactive touch screens.
 Pros compete alongside amateurs in open events and also compete in challenges against each other for attendee viewing.
 Pro matches are streamed in each hotel room as well as projected in the players lobby outside the main room.
 Major and minor billiard manufacturers and vendors are positioned around the perimeter of the playing areas.
 Small-board, open tournaments are staged each night in one of the side parlors.

 There’s an entry fee per event.
 Singles events start at $100 per player.
 Doubles and team event entries start at $50 per player.
-Unless you’ve earned money from NOVA BCAPL for being a top finishing team, then also expect to cover these expenses at Nationals: flight, cost of sharing a suite (Rio only offers suites), food/drink and spending money.
+Unless you’ve earned money from NOVA BCAPL for being a top finishing team, then also expect to cover these expenses at Worlds: flight, cost of sharing a suite (Rio only offers suites), food/drink, and spending money.
 It’s entirely possible to live comfortably and compete on a team for $1,000 or less per player for a 4-5 day stay in Las Vegas.
 Bringing some amount of food (e.g., granola bars, fruit bars, energy shots and the like) can dramatically reduce your trip’s cost.